marekruzicka/vagrantfile-generator/README.md

 # Vagrantfile Generator

+MIT License — see the `LICENSE` file for details.

 A modern web-based application for generating Vagrantfiles with an intuitive interface.
 Create and manage multiple virtual machines, configure networking, and generate production-ready Vagrant configurations with ease.

 ## Features